 I should be able to find them somewhere if I look hard enough.

-The black/white sole Irish Setter was a huge hit at the time.
+The black- and white-soled Irish Setter was a huge hit at the time.
 Did the brand contact you before they actually started manufacturing it?

 I don’t remember but I don’t think they did.